BlackToppStudios/Jagati/README.md

 and other files CMake leaves around to verify the Jagati works.
 Tests can be a good source of examples.
 This is a brief summary of each test that might be a decent example (The best is FileLists):

-   - ClaimParentProject_Parent - Tests for some of the simplest functionality
+   - ClaimParentProject_Parent - Tests for some of the simplest functionality.
-   - ClaimParentProject_Single - Tests for some of the simplest functionality
+   - ClaimParentProject_Single - Tests for some of the simplest functionality.
-   - ConfigFile - Currently Skipped because not entirely implemented
+   - ConfigFile - Currently Skipped because not entirely implemented.
-   - Coverage_ExplicitOff - Turn off line coverage
+   - Coverage_ExplicitOff - Turn off line coverage.
-   - Coverage_ExplicitOn - Turn on line coverage
+   - Coverage_ExplicitOn - Turn on line coverage.
    - Coverage_NotSet - When line coverage is not set it is off.
-   - FileLists - A complete example that shows how to add files, include Mezzanine Packages and more
+   - FileLists - A complete example that shows how to add files, include Mezzanine Packages and more.
    - Identify - How to get at a bunch of platform detection variables.
-   - Libraries_Dynamic - How to set dynamic linking
+   - Libraries_Dynamic - How to set dynamic linking.
-   - Libraries_Static - How to set static linking
+   - Libraries_Static - How to set static linking.
    - LocationVars - How to get at of directory variables.
-   - Mezz_PackageDirectory - How the Jagati interacts with environment variables
+   - Mezz_PackageDirectory - How the Jagati interacts with environment variables.
+   - Exceptions - Generation of many types of exceptions.

 ### Failing Cases